 Students majoring in accounting have a choice of three tracks:

 - Accounting major (no concentration)

-The accounting major (no concentration) provides a broader, more general view of accounting.
+The accounting major (no concentration) provides a broad view of accounting.
 This concentration is ideal for students interested in understanding the language of business, but who are planning to explore entrepreneurial opportunities, are looking for a career in a business' accounting department, or will be double-majoring accounting and another discipline.
 The accounting major (no concentration) does prepare students for the CPA exam, but not to the extent of the public accounting concentration.